Array Controls

 Conditions

 In the Condition Builder, using an array field will, by default, try to evaluate the entire contents of an array field, meaning the entire list of field values will be returned in a single string, as a comma-separated list.
-You can, however, evaluate a single array value by using a Form field System Variable with the syntax:
+You can, however, evaluate a single array value by using a Form field System Variable the contains the ROW_NUM modifier, which returns the value from a specific row in the Array:

 {FORM:SomeFieldName, ROW_NUM=2}